fastify/fastify/docs/Reference/Server.md

 #### printRoutes
 <a name="print-routes"></a>

 `fastify.printRoutes()`: Prints the representation of the internal radix tree used by the router, useful for debugging.
-Alternatively, `fastify.printRoutes({ commonPrefix: false })` can be used to print the flattened routes tree.<br/>
+Alternatively, `fastify.printRoutes({ commonPrefix: false })` can be used to print the flattened routes tree.

 *Remember to call it inside or after a `ready` call.*

 ```js